lycheeverse/lychee/README.md

 ![Rust](https://github.com/hello-rust/lychee/workflows/Rust/badge.svg)

-A fast, async, resource-friendly link checker written in Rust.
+A fast, async, resource-friendly link checker written in Rust. \
+For GitHub links, it can optionally use a `GITHUB_TOKEN` to avoid getting blocked by the rate limiter.

 ![Lychee demo](./assets/lychee.gif)